 Here’s one of my NBL Blythe custom doll.

 It’s nice for artists to be able to have access to these less expensive materials.
-You can also buy just the face-plates and practice and improve your skills before going all-in on a full custom.
+You can also buy just the face-plates from Etsy or eBay and practice and improve your skills before going all-in on a full custom.

 With the use of epoxy putty, some of the alterations on these dolls can be so extreme that the original mold gets obscured.
 Fake Blythes offer a neutral canvas to go as extreme in altering the dolls as someone likes.